i4mi/MobileAccessGateway/docs/integration-primary-system.md

 and `date` to constraint the audit message date.
 The `Authorization` header uses the prefix `IHE-SAML` and the SAML assertion is encoded with the [regular base64 alphabet](https://datatracker.ietf.org/doc/html/rfc4648#section-4).

+The community will ask other communities for their audit messages and regroup them all.
+If a foreign community is not reachable, an OperationOutcome may be added to the response Bundle.

 <details><summary>Examples</summary>